-Have you ever been turned off by someone instantly?
-You may not even know why you just have a feeling.
-Have you ever noticed what happens when you have that feeling?
+Have you ever noticed what happens when you have a negative feeling?
 You may tense up or even shut down.
 Well, imagine this is happening in your workplace, to your team.
 Their employee experience is negative and they are turned off by the workplace culture.
 This is the last thing we want our people to feel like.
 We want to create a workplace culture that feels good for everyone.

 Our bodies are percipient forms.
 They perceive direct signals from our environment that our brains (through mindset) sometimes misinterpret.
 Our mindset is the lens we look through.
-Much like wearing rose coloured glasses or a negative set.
+Much like wearing rose-coloured glasses or a negative set.
 What we see will be distorted and changed by whichever lens we choose.
 How your team members perceive you as the leader and the organisation is key.

 A feel-good workplace culture